-Skaters’ Lottery Ticket Books (due back early Feb)
+Skaters’ Lottery Ticket Books (due back February 1st)

 This is a lottery where everyone wins!
 Skate Saskatchewan has issued books with some great prizes.
-Every skating family is required to sell one book, worth $60.00.
+Every skating family is encouraged to sell one book, worth $60.00.
 Any books that our club can sell, we receive $27.00 back to us.
-We receive NO funds for partially sold books.
-You should receive one book per family at the AGM or in the first weeks of skating.
-The cost of one book per family will be added to skater registration invoices.
-Please return completed books to Stacey Weisbeck or Cathy Mastel by the deadline in early February (see Event schedule for details).
+If you are interested in selling a book, please speak to one of the executive members.
+Please return completed books to Cathy Mastel by the deadline on February 1st. (see Event schedule for details).
 There will be a charge of $60.00 for lost books.

 Business Sponsorships (Cash or Raffle Prizes)

 In past years, our club sent out sponsorship request letters to over 60 businesses in Vibank and surrounding communities, including Regina.
 We are offering businesses various opportunities to be acknowledged (on our sponsor board in the rink, in our Ice Show program and promotional materials), depending on their level of support.
 If you would like a copy of the letter to take to your employer or a business that you have ties to, please ask a member of the executive board.
 This is huge efforts, so we will be asking everyone to sign up as the liason for several businesses (talk to them about sponsorship, deliver the sponsor request letter, touch base later to inquire about their support and pick up any donations)